TaylorPlusPlus/MS3_Interview/README.md

 right click main and select the option Run main.main().

 Once the application is running, the Choose a File button can be selected to bring up a file chooser.
-	The test cases for this application can be found by selecting the "target" folder, and selecting ms3Interview.csv (a .csv file from anywhere can be selected).
+	The test case file for this application can be found by selecting the "target" folder and selecting ms3Interview.csv (a .csv file from anywhere can be selected).
-Once the file is selected, the program will begin parsing
+Once the file is selected, the program will begin parsing.